Mizen Head – How To Visit Ireland’s Most Southern Point

 Things to do in Cork, Mizen Head - Visit Ireland's Most Southerly Tip Now Happy Irish Wanderers

-Mizen Head: Ireland’s most southern point
+Mizen Head Bridge on Ireland’s most southern point

-One of the main attractions here is the iconic Mizen head lighthouse, which has been guiding ships through the treacherous waters of the Atlantic Ocean since 1909.
+One of the main attractions here is the iconic Mizen Head Lighthouse, which has been guiding ships through the treacherous waters of the Atlantic Ocean since 1909.

 Visitors can explore the lighthouse and its surrounding buildings, learning about the history of maritime navigation and the role of the brave lighthouse keepers who once manned this remote outpost, often in challenging conditions, to ensure the light remained operational.